 We know there’s big opportunity for these segments to continue growth despite a market slow down in 2018, but it requires seeing things through a lens that filters out the big brands.

 Data: Your data must be accessible, visually appealing, and integrated.
 If you can’t see all of the moving parts together in one place, it becomes nearly impossible to make nuanced decisions.
 For smaller chains, this becomes challenging, as frequently different properties are on different PMS’s, so a tool such as Snapshot On Demand is necessary to integrate and streamline data from different systems into one holistic view.
 Basically, we advocate for investing in managing your data as close to a big brand as possible, because this ability to see is the gift that allows independents and smaller chains to make wise decisions with fewer specialists on staff.
+Talking about operational data it is worth mentioning the advantage of having good connectivity of all related systems.
+Beside the core system of any hospitality organization PMS, having a fully integrated POS is always a big advantage, the example of such solution could be Infrasys POS.

 Monitor: Robert Rauch suggests independents set occupancy thresholds as indicators to increase rates.
 We’d take this a step further and suggest setting up carefully monitored alert systems to be notified when occupancy or ADR (or any other chosen metric) increases or declines to a point that rates should be adjusted.
 As Rauch says, “The worst thing you can do is to train your guests to book last minute by reducing rates or making last-minute deals available,” so careful early consideration, even when booking windows seems to be constantly narrowing, can help avoid this common problem.
 (HNN)